 Diet and Sleeping Patterns

 Not to be overlooked, your diet and sleeping patterns are also incredibly important.
-In any training regimen, eating nutritious, whole foods is absolutely essential.
+In any training regimen, eating nutritious, whole foods is essential.
 After all, you need the proper fuel to be able to train like an AFL player.

 And finally, sleep is the ultimate form of recovery.
-We all need about eight hours of uninterrupted sleep each and every night.
+We all need about eight hours of uninterrupted sleep every night.
 You can optimise your sleep by keeping your bedroom cool, dark, and quiet.
 You’ll see your body and performance absolutely transform with better sleep.

 Injury Prevention